 Should You Prune a Newly Planted Tree?

+Now that you know when to plant a tree, you may be wondering when to prune a new tree.
 It’s a good rule to allow one season to pass before pruning a newly planted tree.
 The purpose of pruning a young tree is to train it to grow efficiently, maintain plant health, improve the quality of flowers, foliage and stems, and to restrict growth.
 Proper pruning techniques can supply additional energy to the rest of the tree.

 When pruning, only remove parts of the tree that are no longer effective and could interfere with its healthy growth.

 If you do need to prune your tree before or after planting in the first season, remove only broken, crossing and pest-infested branches.
 By pruning a tree excessively at planting, you are reducing its leaf area, which decreases the amount of plant energy generated from sunlight, which is needed to create a healthy, sturdy root system.